-As per established practice, details of the bond lines and amounts to be offered will be announced at noon on the preceding Friday.
+Details of the lines and amounts to be offered each week will be announced at noon on the preceding Friday.

 Treasury Bond Buybacks

-The AOFM commenced buyback tenders in September 2016.
-Three tenders have been held, with a total of $1.3 billion of short-dated Treasury Bonds repurchased.
-Buyback tenders will continue to be held during most months.
-On these days, a tender for the issuance of the same volume of longer-dated Treasury Bonds will be held.
+Two tenders will be held during most months.
+Tenders will typically be held on a Monday.
+As per established practice, on these days a tender for the issuance of the same volume of longer-dated Treasury Bonds will usually be held.